 As a caregiver, you need as much information and support as the person with cancer does.
 After all, if you sacrifice your own health and well-being, you won't be at your best to effectively care for a loved one.

 With careful planning, good self-care and knowledge of available help, your job can be less stressful.
-The Leukemia & Lymphoma Society offers a wide range of programs that help both patients and caregivers.
+The Leukemia & Lymphoma Society offers a wide range of resources that help both patients and caregivers.

 Follow these suggestions so you don't feel overwhelmed and can be at your best to help your loved one: